KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_three_keys_of_remembrance.md

 It is the key of inner orientation:
 → Where am I centered?
-→ From welchem Feld spreche ich?
+→ From what field do I speak?
 → Is my awareness aligned with Source or with fear?

 This is the second key of the Water-Messenger.